sourav-bz/spaceship_game/notes.md

 - Show asteroid kill score UI
 - Show spaceship health score UI
 - Restart the game only when pressed SPACE again

+### 28th march

+what is nalgebra package? what are it's applications and why should i use it?